-Until I discovered podcasts, I wasn’t really a big radio person—but boy, what a difference they’ve made.
+Until I discovered podcasts, I wasn’t really a big radio person—but it turns out they are a great German learning resource.

 To help you select the best, I’ve sampled the most popular podcasts around and discovered an impressive number of quality podcasts suitable for intermediate learners.